Mosul: Saving Lives on the Frontline

 Prior to Iraq, Claire spent time on the island of Lesvos in Greece, and the “jungle” in Calais, France, chronicling the plight of refugees escaping conflict and persecution seeking to establish a new life in Europe.

 Her work appears in leading newspapers and magazines including The Sunday Times, Geographical Magazine, The Guardian, and Al Jazeera.
-She also works regularly with UN agencies worldwide including UNHCR and UNDP, as well as international non-governmental organisations.
+She also works regularly with UN agencies worldwide including UNHCR and UNDP, as well as international non-governmental organisation.

 A keen horse rider, adventurer and nature enthusiast, Claire has also undertaken several independent projects in diverse and remote corners of the world, including Alaska, Wyoming, Lesotho, Mozambique and more recently Mongolia where she photographed the iconic Kazakh eagle hunters of the Altai mountains.